-Most people who want lose some weight ask for advice on how they should accomplish it, but the last thing they want to hear is ‘do some exercise.’
+You know some people ask for advice on how they should lose weight, but the last thing they want to hear is ‘try and work out.’
 That is true but strange.
-Because exercising will make you lose weight.
+Because exercising will help you lose weight.
 Similarly, most people who want to increase their faith are not too thrilled about the Bible, yes true but strange because reading the Bible will increase your faith.
 The challenge for many is getting the motivation to read.
 If you are honest, you will admit that sometimes you just do not feel like delving into “And Mizraim begat Ludim, and Anamim, and Lehabim, and Naphtuhim.”
 That is a Bible verse by the way.
 However, what if I reminded you that the Word does have a solution for every challenge you may face—including increasing your faith.
 Then maybe you would have more interest.

 If you listen to a good comedian long enough, you will laugh and be glad.
 If you listen to a motivational speaker long enough you will get motivated.
 If you listen to a negative person long enough you will feel down.
 And if you listen to someone who has strong faith long enough, your faith will grow.
 Whether it is a minister of the Word or just a good friend, spending time receiving words of faith (coupled with life experiences) will make your faith stronger.
 Listen to people who have walked with God for some time and have overcome many challenges.
 They will have a lot to say and it will build up your faith.
 With the internet there is no shortage of faith messages both video and audio, you can take advantage of this.